Sankeerthini/IDA-Credits-and-Grants/README.md

 ### Top borrowers

-This section focuses on the top borrowers, including the Department of Finance and various finance and finance managers, with a detailed breakdown of the initial principles, issues, and payments
+This section focuses on the top borrowers, including the Department of Finance and various finance and finance managers, with a detailed breakdown of the initial principles, issues, and payments.

 Insights